 As humans, we adapt and learn to tolerate incredible things such as power lifting, gymnastics and everything in between.
 We can tolerate different positions and postures.
 Consider a military tall, upright posture vs. the hunched over man who says he has no back pain.

 Old fashioned understandings of posture have been shown to not be ideal.
 The stand up straight with a book on your head, methodology leaves something to be desired in today’s world.

 With that being said, forward flexed posture and rounded shoulders often increase the bio-mechanical demand and stresses on muscles and joints.
 This overworks muscles which leads to decreased or inadequate strength.
 In turn, you end up with painful, adverse symptoms.

 Weakened scapular stabilizers contribute to abnormal motion with overhead lifting.
 This leads to nerve impingement and pain into the shoulder.

-Forward head can increase the pressure on the cervical spine.
+Forward head increases the pressure on the cervical spine.
 Often, this posture relates to localized neck pain or radiating symptoms down your arms.